 Derby began the 2000/01 season by scoring goals for fun but they were also conceding at an alarming rate and found themselves in big trouble early on, particularly once the scoring dried up.

 November 18 arrived and they were still without a win after 13 Premiership games, but they finally got off the mark by beating Bradford City 2-0.

 To say they never looked back would be generous, as the spectre of relegation was always hanging over their shoulder, but Derby's form did pick up from that point.

 Another astute signing by Jim Smith, Nigerian centre-half Taribo West, helped add experience and quality to the defensive ranks and his presence played a crucial role in developing Derby-born teenager Chris Riggott alongside him.

 Riggott went on to claim the player of the year award in his first season but it wasn't until the penultimate game that safety was assured.

 The task that day was immense - Manchester United at Old Trafford, already crowned as runaway Premiership champions.

 But Malcolm Christie's superb first-half goal was enough to give the Rams all three points, and keep them in the top-flight for another season.

 The prestige of full international football came Pride Park's way in May 2001 when England took on Mexico in front of a then-stadium record crowd.

-Goals from David Beckham, Robbie Fowler, Paul Scholes and Teddy Sheringham earned a star-studded Three Lions side a 4-0 win in a game that also saw former Rams favourite Chris Powell appear as a half-time substitute, to a great reception.
+Goals from David Beckham, Robbie Fowler, Paul Scholes and Teddy Sheringham earned a star-studded Three Lions side a 4-0 win.

 Italian superstar Fabrizio Ravanelli arrived from Serie A giants Lazio in the summer of 2001 and scored on his debut, an opening-day win against Blackburn Rovers, but by the time another win arrived in November a lot had changed.